Royal Holloway, University of London2016 League Table Ranking 34

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-Became part of the University of London in 1900 and later merged with Bedford College, another pioneering college founded in 1849 as the first college in Great Britain for the higher education of women.
+- We became part of the University of London in 1900 and later merged with Bedford College, another pioneering women's college founded in 1849 as the first college in Great Britain for the higher education of women.

-The Founder's Building is one of the most spectacular university buildings in the world.
+- Our beautiful campus is centred around our Founder's Building, one of the most spectacular university buildings in the world.

-Our Music Department is awarded a prestigious Regius Professorship by the Queen to mark her Diamond Jubilee.
+- Our Music Department was awarded a prestigious Regius Professorship by the Queen to mark her Diamond Jubilee.
 Until now, only two had been created in the last century.

 Location and Transport